We went to UCLA to trip, climb the oak trees in the Santa Ana winds, and do a dope deal.

 Spud had been in Laguna Beach for the last couple of nights trying to get with Brook, a girl he’d known in high school.
 The pretense was some kind of ceramics show that Brook and her high school art teacher were putting on.
 Everybody thought—and Spud had been especially disappointed—that they were lesbians, but Spud had it on the solid authority of an ex-boyfriend that, in fact, Brook was straight.
 So Spud developed an interest in helping with the ceramics show.
 He was such an art lover.

 Back in 1968, an ambitious Laguna Beach cop named Neil Purcell made his career by busting Timothy Leary for a couple keys of weed and hash.
 He’d eventually become Laguna’s chief of fucking police.
 Back in the day, we all knew who the guy was and that he and the Laguna cops were out to get the hippies.
 He was legendary for stalking the hangouts and busting people basically for how they looked, dropping shit on them if they weren’t holding, just to make the bust and rid his part of the world of The Scourge.
 Years later it makes a good story to have been busted by such an illustrious Drug Warrior, but for Spud at the time it was a year of expensive hell.
-And I thought he was under his parents’ thumb before!
+He was really gonna be under his parents’ thumb now!

 Purcell only got Spud.
 He tossed the joint they were smoking and nobody else was holding, but he forgot about the Indian hash in his pocket.
 Concentrate.
 A worse bust than just weed.
 His dad was down there bailing him out, but it didn’t look like he would be coming along on any dope deals for a while.
 It was gonna be just me and Hank.